jt989073/Section-One-Notes/5-Module/29-week/4-day/notes.md

 const reducer = (state = [], action) => {
     switch (action.type) {
         case 'ADD_CAT':
-            return [...state, action.payload];
+            // state.push(action.payload) and then returning state // you never do this because this manipulates our store directly return [...state, action.payload];
         default:
             return state;